sjanhunen/dokimazo/papers/in-his-name-purpose.md

 > These twelve Jesus sent out, instructing them, "Go nowhere among the Gentiles and enter no town of the Samaritans, but go rather to the lost sheep of the house of Israel.
 And proclaim as you go, saying, 'The kingdom of heaven is at hand.'
 Heal the sick, raise the dead, cleanse lepers, cast out demons..."

-In Colossians, we read about Christ fulfilling a role that is way bigger than just
+In Colossians, we read about Christ fulfilling a role that includes everything in the universe

+> Col 1:18 ESV - And he is the head of the body, the church.
+He is the beginning, the firstborn from the dead, that in everything he might be preeminent.

 > Col 2:9 NASB - For in Him all the fullness of Deity dwells in bodily form,